The world of business has so many confusing terms, particularly when it comes to the area of branding.

 A subtle difference between brand equity and brand value is that brand equity is built on how customers feel about a brand.
-In essence, your brand equity is about building strong relationships with your customers, while brand value is about building up your business through value-adding activities.
+In essence, your brand equity is about building strong relationships with your customers.
+Brand value, meanwhile, is about building up your business through value-adding activities.

 Learning the Difference Between Brand Equity and Brand Value

 Understanding the difference between brand equity and brand value is important for marketing and branding.
 It helps inform how you develop your marketing and branding strategies.
 It will help you know what to do to build each of them.